 9. Wiring – The wires in the engine could be used as cordage for any number of things such as constructing shelters, making snares, bundling things together so they’re easier to carry, etc.

 10. Headlights – The glass from a headlight can be used as a cutting tool if the piece is long and sharp enough and the rest is wrapped in duct tape to make a handle.
 And the lamp and case from a headlight can be used to make a fire if the lens reflector has been well polished.
 To do so, put some tinder in the reflector that holds the bulb and place it under the sun.
 Both sides, being highly reflective, will magnify the sunlight and direct heat to the tinder.
-Hopefully, an ember will be created in the kindling that you can blow on to start a fire.
+Hopefully, an ember will be created in the tinder that you can blow on to start a fire.
 (Something similar can be done with a flashlight.)

 11. Tires – Modern tires unfortunately don’t have as many uses as older tires due to the steel cable running through them.
 Nonetheless, you can still burn tires for signaling purposes since the black smoke can be seen for miles on a clear day.
 But be warned: tire burning is illegal in most areas, so proceed with caution.
 Tire smoke is also toxic so keep your distance.